amalgam8/amalgam8/README.md

     ```cf create-route myspace mybluemix.net -n myamalgam8-controller```
     ```cf create-route myspace mybluemix.net -n myamalgam8-bookinfo```

-1. Configure the [.bluemixrc file](bluemix/.bluemixrc) to your environment variable values
+1. Configure the [examples/bluemix/.bluemixrc](bluemix/.bluemixrc) file to your environment variable values
     * BLUEMIX_REGISTRY_NAMESPACE should be your Bluemix registry namespace, e.g. ```bluemix ic namespace-get```
     * BLUEMIX_REGISTRY_HOST should be the Bluemix registry hostname.
 This needs to be set only if you're targeting a Bluemix region other than US-South.
     * CONTROLLER_HOSTNAME should be the (globally unique) Bluemix route to be mapped to the controller